 Windsor Locks, CT

 Investigate air managent systems component failures in the Boeing 777 and 787 Dreamliner fleets, gather incoming field data to perform root cause analyses.
 Resolve pre-existing corrective action plans to update aircraft component maintenance manuals in compliance with the Air Transport Association (ATA).

 Performed quality control and data analytics on customer follow up calls in response to COVID-19 while also assisting in the execution of Operations and Maintenance identified leak repairs in the 12 gas districts.
 Analyzed the programming foundation of Microsoft Power Bi to see if it would be a great fit for the company's needs and created dashboards to model the company's expenses.

 In charge of assigning Amazon flex drivers their routes for the Prime First Day shipment within Hudson, Bergen, and Passaic counties.
 Responsible for resolving any technical issues that may arise with the shipment and assist in the operation of the warehouse

 Responsible for sending out emergency roadside assistance in coordination with outside contractors and police departments to members in need.
 Had to input member information, pay attention to detail, being able to detect fraud, and handling customers under stressful conditions.

 With a talented team of driven individuals, we have developed a potentially lifesaving mechanical accessory for patients undergoing CPR, delivering increased accuracy, reduced risk, and less strain on first responders.
 The initial prototype has been designed utilizing Autodesk Inventor and it is currently undergoing continuous improvements.
-We plan to file a utility patent and have a fully functioning prototype by Fall 2020.
+We plan to file a utility patent and have a fully functioning prototype by Summer 2022.

 Creo Innovation Showcase- Tripod